sandermak/ytlive-angular2/README.md

 ### YouTube live!

 An example application that shows Angular2 with TypeScript in action.
+For more information, read Exploring Angular2: http://branchandbound.net/blog/web/2015/11/exploring-angular2/

 Install and run with ```npm install && npm start```